WIELS 2020 Call for Proposals

 Choose from options outlined above.

 In a 120- to 250-word abstract, written for program publication, describe the (1) purpose, (2) content, (3) anticipated audience, (4) attendee participation, learning activity, or “take away.”
 Note: The abstract will be printed in the program.
 Every effort should be made to submit the abstract in a ready-for-publication format.

 - Theoretical/Conceptual Framework and Literature Review (as appropriate, for presentations involving research)

 Provide for papers or other research presentation formats.

 Provide enough detail for clear understanding of content and/or progression of session from beginning to end.

 Proposals are to be no more than two single-spaced pages in length, excluding references, and written in Times New Roman, 12-point font.

 Specific Submission Title Formatting

-The completed proposal must be submitted as a Microsoft Word document attachment to an email message.
+The completed proposal must be submitted to the conference proposal site.

 WIELS Proposal Deadlines